k78ma/quartz/content/Linear Algebra/Subspaces.md

 > [!proof] Proof
 >If $U$ is already known to be a subspace of $V$, then $U$ satisfies the three conditions above by the definition of vector space.
 >
->Conversely, suppose $U$ satisfies the three conditions above.
+>Conversely, suppose a subset $U$ satisfies the three conditions above.
+How do we know that $U$ is a vector space with the same properties as $V$ (hence being a subspace)?
+The three conditions tell us the following:
 >- The first condition ensures that the additive identity of $V$ is in $U$.
 >- The second condition ensures that addition makes sense on $U$.
 >- The third condition ensures that scalar multiplication makes sense on $U$.